 Check For POST Indicators

 Technically what you are trying to achieve is for the motherboard to perform the POST (Power On Self Test).
-POST is the very first test a computer performs to check if all the hardware is working.
+POST is a computer’s first test to check if all the hardware works.

-While the motherboard will obviously NOT pass the POST successfully since you have everything removed, it will at least indicate if the motherboard is operating correctly.
+While the motherboard will not pass the post successfully since you have everything removed, it will at least indicate if the motherboard is operating correctly.

-In the POST test without CPU connected, you will NOT see anything displayed on the screen, what you will observe are beep codes and LED flashes – which are codes indicating where the problem lies.
+You will not see anything displayed on the screen in the post-test without a CPU connection.
+You will observe beep codes and LED flashes, indicating where the problem lies.